gioblu/BIPLAN/documentation/system-functions.md

 ```
 string [variable or number], [string], [variable or number]
 ```
-Converts a variable or a number to a string and returns its length.
-It receives the number to be converted, the string where to save the conversion and optionally the position in the string where to start writing.
+Converts a variable or a number to a string.
+It receives the number to be converted, the string where to save the conversion and optionally the position where to start writing.
 ```ruby
 @test = 123
 string @test, :str